-The EMNES Advisory Committee is composed of invited senior economists and international experts.
-The role of the Advisory Committee is to bring new ideas and research topics, to enhance the scope and the quality of the EMNES research and to help review the output based on your area of expertise.
+The EMANES Advisory Committee is composed of invited senior economists and international experts.
+The role of the Advisory Committee is to bring new ideas, research topics and initiatives, to enhance the scope and the quality of EMANES research, to help review the output and to increase visibility and policy impact.

 In January 2011, Mr Ayed was appointed Minister of Finance of Tunisia and served in the two interim governments following the Tunisian revolution.
 During his tenure at the Ministry of Finance, Mr. Ayed supervised the preparation of the five-year Economic & Social Development Program (the “Jasmin Plan”) that was submitted to the G8 as part of the Deauville Partnership Agreement.
 He also served as Tunisia’s Sherpa for the G8 meetings.
 During his tenure at the Ministry of Finance Mr. Ayed initiated several important regulatory reforms such as those pertaining to Micro-finance and Private Equity.